 So here it is, the wicked, heartbreaking truth synthwave society refuses to tell its would-be producers, the ones who have chased its glimmering beacon with hope swelling in their hearts: no aspect of life, particularly not artistic endeavors, unlocks it secrets for the eager novice.
 There is no replacement for long-term conviction, struggle, and hard work, and no number of YouTube tutorials can change that.

-Failure is the first meaningful step toward progress, and all great bands and music artists have a terrible demo or debut in their past.
+Failure is the first meaningful step toward progress, and all great bands and music artists have a terrible demo or other debut in their past.
 It’s possible that Star Noir will one day be one of the finest artists to have ever graced the synthwave city, and his name will be illuminated in the brightest lights on the main street.
 But no amount of evolution or advancement in the producer’s ability from this moment forward can retroactively alter the reality that Society is, in fact, a disastrous effort.

 Rating: 5 / 100 (Disastrous)